Best Fenugreek Substitute?

-Fenugreek seeds serve as a key component in curry powders like garam masala and Malaysian curry powder and is an important ingredient in panch phoran, an Indian five-spice blend.
-Fenugreek compliments fish, brines and chutneys beautifully and is also found in niter kibbeh, an Ethiopian spiced butter.
+Fenugreek seeds serve as a key component in curry powders like garam masala, and is an important ingredient in panch phoran, an Indian five-spice blend.
+Fenugreek compliments biryanis, fish, brines and chutneys beautifully and is also found in niter kibbeh, an Ethiopian spiced butter.
 In India, roasted ground fenugreek seeds seeds are infused for a coffee substitute or added with flour to make bread.
 Fenugreek tea can be made by infusing teaspoon of seed with two cups of water.
 Lastly, fenugreek seeds are an ingredient in halva, a Middle Eastern dessert.

 Fenugreek is the perfect counterpart to dark, bitter greens and pairs well with strong spices like ground coriander, cumin, and paprika.
 Fenugreek will help to deepen tomato sauces and stews, plus pairs well with braised vegetables like okra and spinach.
 Toast fenugreek seeds slightly before using, and then grind fresh.
 Just a small amount will complement many spices, but too much can be overpowering.

 If you're totally out of fenugreek seeds or your ground fenugreek has been sitting on the shelf for far too many months (or years!), we've got some great fenugreek replacements for you.

 1 part toasted yellow mustard seeds + pinch maple syrup